 You may be able to disallow cookies by modifying the settings in your browser.
 If you choose not to accept cookies, you may be unable to access certain parts or pages of our website.

-We or our digital media service providers also use Web beacons, a small transparent image also referred to as a tracking pixel, to help us better understand the effectiveness of our content and advertisement, the interests of our visitors, and to improve the visitor experience on the website.
+We or our digital media service providers also use web beacons, a small transparent image also referred to as a tracking pixel, to help us better understand the effectiveness of our content and advertisement, the interests of our visitors, and to improve visitor experience on the website.
 These beacons allow us to determine which visitors have come to the website after viewing an advertisement we have served on third-party websites.
 We also work with such third parties to collect data so that we can determine the effectiveness of our ads and serve ads targeted to your interests.
-The use of Web beacons does not provide us with any personal information, and we do not use this technology to access your personal information.
+The use of web beacons does not provide us with any personal information, and we do not use this technology to access your personal information.
 It is used only to compile aggregated data about visitors to the website.

-Web beacons do not place information on your device but may work in conjunction with cookies to monitor activity.
-You have the option to render some Web beacons unusable by rejecting their associated cookies.
-The Web beacon may still record an anonymous visit from your IP address, but cookie information will not be recorded.
+Web beacons do not place information on your device, but may work in conjunction with cookies to monitor activity.
+You have the option to render some web beacons unusable by rejecting their associated cookies.
+The web beacon may still record an anonymous visit from your IP address, but cookie information will not be recorded.

-In some of our newsletters and other email communications, we may monitor recipient actions such as email open rates through embedded links within the messages.
-If you do not wish us to confirm whether you have opened, clicked, or forwarded our email marketing communications, you will need to unsubscribe as it is not possible for us to send these emails without tracking enabled.
+In some of our newsletters and other email communications, we may monitor recipient actions, such as email open rates through embedded links within the messages.
+If you do not wish us to confirm whether you have opened, clicked, or forwarded our email marketing communications, you will need to unsubscribe, as it is not possible for us to send these emails without tracking enabled.
 Registered subscribers can update their subscription preferences at any time by following the instructions in the individual email communications you receive from us.

 USE, DISCLOSURES, AND TRANSFERS